gbxyz/rdnsd/README.md

 # NAME

-`rdnsd` - a remote DNS server monitoring tool
+rdnsd is a remote DNS server monitoring system.

 # DESCRIPTION

-`rdnsd` is a tool which can be used to monitor the availability and responsiveness remote DNS servers.
+`rdnsd` can be used to monitor the availability and responsiveness of remote DNS servers.
 Given a list of DNS servers, it will periodically query each server in turn and record whether a response was received, and how quickly.
-This information can then be obtained by sending a signal to the `rdnsd` process - a Munin plugin is provided as an example of how this can be achieved.
+This information can then be queried by querying an SQLite database.

 # USAGE

-        C<rdnsd> [OPTIONS]
+        C<rdnsd> OPTIONS

 # OPTIONS

+The following command line options are supported.

 - `--help`